 Immunity is a complex series of defense mechanisms by which an animal is able to resist a disease or infection or, at least resist the harmful consequences of the infection.
-The main components of these defenses are the white blood cells, especially lymphocytes and their chemical products, including antibodies and cytokines such as interferon.
-All infectious disease organisms (viruses, bacteria, protozoa, fungi, etc.) have specific components called antigens.
-These antigens will cause lymphocytes to respond in a specific way such that each antigen stimulates the production of a mirror-image antibody, as well as non-antibody responses called cellular immunity.
-Immunity has memory, so that a subsequent exposure to the same antigen results in a much more rapid response.
+The main components of these defenses are the white blood cells.
+All infectious disease organisms (viruses, bacteria, protozoa, fungi, etc.) have components called antigens, and each organism has unique antigens.
+These antigens will cause white blood cells to respond by producing antibodies.
+These antibodies are responsible for defeating the organism and removing it from the body.
+Immunity has memory, so that future exposure to the same antigen results in a much more rapid response.
 This rapid response usually stops the new infection before it can cause serious illness in the individual.
-Such immune memory can fade with time, sometimes quite rapidly, depending on the specific antigen-antibody relationship.
+Such immune memory can fade with time, and sometimes quite rapidly, depending on the specific organism.

 Immunity is not absolute.
-Immunity can sometimes be overwhelmed when there is exposure to a high dose of a virulent or particularly harmful strain of the microorganism, or when the animal is unduly stressed or is immunosuppressed because of another disease or certain drugs.
+Immunity can sometimes be overwhelmed when there is exposure to a particularly harmful strain of the microorganism, or when the animal is unduly stressed or is immunosuppressed because of another disease or certain drugs.